Greater Israel: 21st century ambitions

-Today

-Today the term "Greater Israel" is generally used among Israelis to refer to the territory of the State of Israel and the area internationally recognized as the Palestinian territories, which together form the combined territory of the former Mandatory Palestine minus Trans-Jordan (modern-day Jordan), which was already separated from Palestine by the British in the early 1920s.
-However, because of ambiguity and controversy surrounding the term, those areas are instead often referred to as the Land of Israel.
 Some Israelis still interpret "Greater Israel" to include the Golan Heights and Sinai Peninsula, or even as a promise of dominion over the entire area from the Nile River (in modern Egypt) to the Euphrates River (which flows through today's Turkey, Syria, and Iraq).

 In the present day, the Hardal section of the Religious Zionist movement has brought back claims of a Jewish homeland extending from "the River of Egypt to ... the River Euphrates".
+According to history professor Yoav Di-Capua, one of the beliefs of the Hardal movement is "the obligation to retrieve the biblical land of Israel in its entirety as a pre-requisite for collective redemption which heralds the arrival of the Messiah".

+Palestine

 In the 2000s, the annexation of the West Bank and Gaza Strip was part of the platform of the mainstream Israeli Likud party, and of some other, often more extreme Israeli political parties.
 On September 14, 2008, Israeli Prime Minister Ehud Olmert, formerly of Likud, remarked that "Greater Israel is over.
 There is no such thing.
 Anyone who talks that way is deluding themselves", making this statement just two days before privately reaching out to the Palestinian President with a comprehensive plan that ultimately never was implemented.

+In 2017, Israel's right-wing president Reuven Rivlin backed annexation of the West Bank with full rights for the Palestinians.
 Meir Kahane, an ultra-nationalist Knesset member, who founded the American Jewish Defense League and the banned Israeli Kach party, worked towards Greater Israel and other Religious Zionist goals.
 Kach, Tehiya, and the National Religious Party are parties which supported the idea of a Greater Israel.